 Video design by Mihai Nistor

-Produced by „Matei Vișniec” Theater, Suceava
+Produced by „Matei Vișniec” theatre, Suceava

 Lysistrata, dragostea mea/ Lysistrata, mon amour